RLuckom/RLuckom.github.io/_posts/2014-04-20-Binary-operators-a-basic-intro-with-Arduino.md

 Logical operators that act on the binary representations of numbers are called "bitwise operators" because they operate bit by bit, rather than on the numbers as a whole.
 There are bitwise versions of the 'and' operator: &, the 'or' operator: |, the 'XOR' operator: ^, and the 'not' operator: ~.
 We're only going to look at the and operator in this post, because it's the only one I used in the counter.

-The and operator compares two binary strings and produces a third string with Xs in any position where /both/ of the input strings had Xs:
+The and operator compares two binary strings and produces a third string with Xs in any position where *both* of the input strings had Xs:

 ```
    | |X|X| | | |